 - What are the major scientific challenges that need to be addressed in order for the models to be used in practice for ecological risk assessment?

 Workshop structure.
-The workshop will open with a presentation on the main challenges for ecological risk assessment of chemicals and recent progress in the US and Europe to incorporate modeling into the process.
-The program will then consist of two overview presentations, the first reviewing models used to link molecules-to-organisms, and the second reviewing models used to link organisms-to-ecosystems.
-Each will be followed by breakout groups in which participants discuss the advantages, limitations, and challenges for using each model type for linking across different levels of biological organization.
-The breakout groups will be structured so as to maximize within-group diversity of expertise, and each group will have an assigned chair and rapporteur.
-A final overview presentation will consider the scientific challenges of integrating models from molecules to ecosystems and, after further breakout discussion, will develop recommendations for future action.
+The workshop opened with a presentation on the main challenges for ecological risk assessment of chemicals and recent progress in the US and Europe to incorporate modeling into the process.
+The program consisted of two overview presentations, the first reviewing models used to link molecules-to-organisms, and the second reviewing models used to link organisms-to-ecosystems.
+Each was followed by breakout groups in which participants discuss the advantages, limitations, and challenges for using each model type for linking across different levels of biological organization.
+The breakout groups were structured so as to maximize within-group diversity of expertise, and each group had an assigned chair and rapporteur.
+A final overview presentation considered the scientific challenges of integrating models from molecules to ecosystems and, after further breakout discussion, recommendations were developed for future action.

 NIMBioS Investigative Workshops focus on broad topics or a set of related topics, summarizing/synthesizing the state of the art and identifying future directions.
 Organizers and key invited researchers make up half the 30-40 participants in a workshop, and the remaining 15-20 participants are filled through open application from the scientific community.
 Open applicants selected to attend are notified by NIMBioS within two weeks of the application deadline.
 Investigative Workshops have the potential for leading to one or more future Working Groups.
 Individuals with a strong interest in the topic, including post-docs and graduate students, are encouraged to apply.
 If needed, NIMBioS can provide support (travel, meals, lodging) for Workshop attendees, whether from a non-profit or for-profit organization.